huangsg1/uncertainty-calibration/README.md

 # Uncertainty Calibration
-Calibration techniques are increasingly applied in the fields of computation advertising，medical diagnosis and meteorological forecasting etc.This is a collection of research and application papers of (uncertainty) calibration techniques.These works are summarized from the public website.
+Calibration techniques are increasingly applied in the fields of computation advertising，medical diagnosis and meteorological forecasting etc. This is a collection of research and application papers of (uncertainty) calibration techniques.
+These works are summarized from the public website.
 If any authors do not want their paper to be listed here, please feel free to contact me（siguang.hsg@alibaba-inc.com）.

 ## Papers
 ### Parametric Method